yenbuilds/my-operating-principles/yenbuilds-strategic-inevitable-progress.md

 By pre-building the rails, future work becomes mechanical rather than psychological.

-Rituals transform chaos into predictable flow.
+Rituals transform chaos into predictable flow, but take care not to forget that rituals do not replace thinking.

 ---